Apstra/configlets/README.md

 Template Text and Negation Template Text are **not** validated by AOS.
 They are issued directly to the devices.
 If you improperly configure a Configlet, AOS does not raise warnings or restrictions.
 To ensure that a Configlet performs exactly as intended, test Configlet templates and negation templates on a separate dedicated device.

 # Configlet Examples
-In `payloads` are known working and tested configlet examples in JSON format.
+in `payloads` are known working and tested configlet examples in JSON format.
+Configlets that affect numbered interfaces (native_vlan.json) or existing routing processes (static_routes.json) must be edited to match the device details of your environment.

 * native_vlan.json
   * EOS